gamerjamer43/gamerjamer43/README.md

 ---

 <h2>⭐ Project Spotlight </h2>
 This is to showcase a project I am currently working on or really like!
-Take a look!
+As y'all know, I finally got to University so this will likely be on a slowdown, but don't y'all worry, I'm still contributing 🙏

 ### [ntest](https://github.com/gamerjamer43/ntest)
 A unit testing framework with a goal of eventually going modular (would like to make my own plugin manager, but may use [pluggy](https://github.com/pytest-dev/pluggy) if i'm allowed), designed to be as simple and integrate features from both unittest and pytest for an easy, expansible bridge between the two.
 Blazing fast, super lightweight, and (eventually) super expansible.